 Style is important because without it, you just have reportage.
 Style may be elaborate, simple, exuberant, or quiet.
 Whatever style you use, it defines you as a writer.
 My job is to help you enhance your style and fine tune it.

 Does the reader understand what you are trying to say?
 What you have in mind might be different from what you have on paper.
-You have written and read your book repeatedly, and your perspective is quite different from that of the reader who is experiencing it for the first time.
+You have written and read your book repeatedly.
+Your perspective is quite different from that of the reader who is experiencing it for the first time.
 Because you already know your intent and purpose, your mind fills in any gaps in the writing, and you may assume that your message is clear to the reader.

-As your editor, these are a few of the things I look for:
+As your editor, here are a few of the things I look for:

 - Gaps between what you think you said and what the reader understands